 - a short meeting with senior management regarding a current business challenge

-- a team meeting with the other candidates
+- a team meeting with the other colleagues

-Preparing for Unilever’s discovery centre day: read up on Unilever
+Preparing for Unilever’s virtual discovery centre day: read up on Unilever

-Some preparation before you go to Unilever’s discovery centre day is essential.
+We are not yet sure exactly if and how the virtual discovery centre day will differ from Unilever's 'usual' in-person discovery centre.
+However, as you will be doing very similar exercises, the methods in which you should prepare will not have changed.
 Read about Unilever and think about what the company stands for.
 Your research will help you think of some questions you could ask to show off your commercial awareness and your interest in Unilever.

 This knowledge will help you in all of the exercises you’ll face on the day.
-When talking about the current business challenge with senior management, for example, you can then think of ways to tackle the challenge that go hand in hand with Unilever’s strategy and principles.
+When talking about the current business challenge, for example, you can then think of ways to tackle the challenge that go hand in hand with Unilever’s strategy and principles.

 You should also make sure you know what Unilever does.
 This will help you anticipate what topics might come up on the day and demonstrate your commercial awareness.
 Think about: